argonne-lcf/alcf4_benchmarks/nekRS-ML/README.md

 The workflow is made up of the following two components:

 * **nekRS:** [nekRS](https://github.com/argonne-lcf/nekRS) is a GPU-capable and highly scalable code for thermal-fluids simulations based on the spectral element method.
 For portability, the code is based on the open concurrent compute abstraction (OCCA) with CUDA, HIP and SYCL backends.
 The code leverages advances from [libParanumal](https://github.com/paranumal/libparanumal) and its precursor [nek5000](https://github.com/Nek5000/Nek5000). nekRS was a finlaist for the 2023 ACM Gordon Bell Prize when coupled with a Monte Carlo neutron transport code.
 More details on nekRS can be found at [this reference](https://www.sciencedirect.com/science/article/pii/S0167819122000710).
-* **Mesh-based consistent and distributed GNN:** The ML surrogate being used is a distributed GNN for mesh-based modeling using consistent loss and neural message passing layers.
-The GNN works partitions of the entire graph, called sub-graphs, which are created directly from the CFD mesh used by nekRS, thereby enabling training and inference on extremely large graphs.
-The GNN implements a halo exchange in the neural message passing layers to ensure node aggregation steps span across sub-graphs.
+* **Mesh-based consistent and distributed GNN (Dist-GNN):** The ML surrogate being used is a distributed GNN (Dist-GNN) for mesh-based modeling using consistent loss and neural message passing layers.
+The GNN operates on partitions of the entire graph, called sub-graphs, which are created directly from the CFD mesh used by nekRS, thereby enabling training and inference on extremely large graphs.
+The Dist-GNN implements a halo exchange in the neural message passing layers to ensure node aggregation steps span across sub-graphs.
 The halo exchanges, together with a consistent loss computation, guarantee continuity in the predictions actross sub-graphs and consistency during training and inference, where consistency refers to the fact that the GNN trained and evaluated on one rank (one large graph) is arithmetically equivalent to evaluations on multiple ranks (a partitioned graph).
-The GNN is implemented in PyTorch and PyTorch Geometric and distributed training is performed with PyTorch DDP.
-More details on the GNN can be found at [this reference](https://ieeexplore.ieee.org/abstract/document/10820662).
+Dist-GNN is implemented in PyTorch and PyTorch Geometric and distributed training is performed with PyTorch DDP.
+More details on the Dist-GNN can be found at [this reference](https://ieeexplore.ieee.org/abstract/document/10820662).

 The workflow is implemented using [ADIOS2](https://github.com/ornladios/ADIOS2) to transfer data between components.
 The following data transfers are performed, as shown in Figure 1: